February 2014- Shell Oil issued the following press release on Dec. 1, 2013:

 Without a doubt they’re the hardest working, most underappreciated part of your airplane.
 I’m of course talking about your propeller.

-Most of us just think of a propeller as a chunk of metal spinning around on the...
+Most of us just think of a propeller as a chunk of metal spinning around on the front of our ai...
 Read more

 April 2014- Flying over Kansas can seem like a never-ending view of wheat fields from horizon to horizon.
 That is a good situation if you are looking for an emergency landing place… but many of you may wonder what is down there.

-The city of Hutchinson is just 30 miles northwest...
+The city of Hutchinson is just 30 miles northwest of Wichita on the northeast side of the Arkansas...
 Read more

 June 2014- Historians will tell us that a recession began at a particular time and ended on another.
 Economists will give us the reasons behind the recession: inflationary pressures, tight credit, and so on.

-Those of us who have lived through recessions know that each industry, each company and each individual...
+Those of us who have lived through recessions know that each industry, each company and each individual experiences t...
 Read more

 In the first few decades of the aviation age, airplanes quickly became a part of Americans’ daily lives.
 In addition to providing invaluable service in World War II, aircraft also served in a war against six-legged pests.

 The first known use of a heavier-than-air machine occurred in August 1921.
-A United...
+A United States Army Air Servi...
 Read more